zionhann/ECE30011/README.md

    ```

  ### Insertion
- * A key value must be numeric.
+ * A key value must be numeric and it ranges from 0 to 100.

    ```
    Enter name of element: foo